Marxie-ops/Recommendation-systems/README.md

 * Time-Consuming Planning: Manually researching and organizing travel plans, including flights, accommodations, and activities, can be time-intensive and complex.

 ***Project Overview***
 The repository includes a Jupyter Notebook titled Building_a_Hybrid_Recommendation_systems_For_Travel_Agencies.ipynb, indicating the implementation of a hybrid recommendation system.
-While specific details are limited, such systems typically combine multiple recommendation techniques to improve accuracy and personalization.
+### ***Recommendation Approach***
+We implement a hybrid model using:

+Collaborative Filtering:

+Alternating Least Squares (ALS) – A matrix factorization technique that captures latent patterns from user-item interactions.

+Content-Based Filtering:

+TF-IDF Vectorization – Converts textual travel metadata (e.g., destination descriptions) into weighted word features.

+Cosine Similarity – Measures similarity between items to suggest travel options similar to what a user already liked. to improve accuracy and personalization.

 ***Potential Solution Approach***
 Hybrid recommendation systems often integrate: